 That said, I can think of one scenario where it might be possible that Facebook would still include her in this target.

 Here it is: Maybe Cassandra last opened the Facebook app on her phone in NYC.
 She has enabled location services for the app in her smartphone privacy settings, but only when the app is open.
 She arrives to Miami, but doesn’t open Facebook on her phone.
 Instead, she arrives to her hotel, and opens Facebook on her laptop.

 In this situation, at least theoretically, ads that are targeting People Recently in New York City may appear on her desktop, as the documentation that we’ve seen in the past indicated that Facebook relies on mobile device location only for the Recently In target.
 Since Facebook would not have her current location, it would assume she was most recently in NYC.

 However, these types of scenarios are likely not the norm.
-Let’s cover how your campaigns might be impacted by the various location target functionalities.
+Let’s cover how your The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. might be impacted by the various location target functionalities.

 Implications on Ad Campaigns: “Recently In” Target Option